DeustoTech/WHY-suite/README.md

 The scripts used to move from one stage to the next are described below:

-* From original dataset files to raw files: check the `dataset` folder.
+* From original dataset files to raw files: check the `datasets` folder.

 For the rest of stages, check the `suite` folder.
 The main file there is `suite_v01.R`.
-It contains a sequence of chained functions to process each stage.
+It contains a sequence of chained functions to process each stage:

 * `raw2imp()`: from raw files to imputed (or processed) files.
 * `imp2fea()`: from imputed files to feature extraction.